sjsam/commerce_razorpay/README.txt

 # commerce_razorpay
 Razorpay Payment Gateway Integration for Drupal 7 Commerce module
+- Features
+  Hosted checkout with a myriad of payment options.
 - Installation
   Install it like any other Drupal 7 module
 - Settings